- Objective to maximize total return, minimize risk, and preserve capital utilizing investment-grade, U.S. dollar denominated fixed income securities.

 *Fees not entered into accounting system prior to 1994

 Reams Asset Management is a division of Scout Investments, a registered investment advisor that offers investment management services for both managed accounts and mutual funds.
-Scout Investments is a wholly owned subsidiary of Carillon Tower Advisers, which in turn is a wholly owned subsidiary of Raymond James Financial.
+Scout Investments is a wholly owned subsidiary of Raymond James Investment Management (formerly Carillon Tower Advisers), which in turn is a wholly owned subsidiary of Raymond James Financial.

 The firm was previously defined as UMB Institutional Asset Management, a subsidiary of UMB Bank, which managed both institutional and high net worth, trust, and estate assets.
 On July 1, 2009 the firm transitioned from UMB Bank and became a subsidiary of UMB Financial Corporation in order to focus on institutional investment management.
 On November 30, 2010, the firm acquired the advisory business of Reams Asset Management Company, LLC.
-On December 28, 2010 the firm changed its name from Scout Investment Advisors to Scout Investments.
+On December 28, 2010, the firm changed its name from Scout Investment Advisors to Scout Investments.
 On November 17, 2017, Scout Investments was acquired by Carillon Tower Advisers.
+On October 1, 2022, Carillon changed its name to Raymond James Investment Management.

 The bond quality ratings indicated are assigned by credit rating agencies Standard & Poor’s, Moody’s, and Fitch as an indication of an issuer’s creditworthiness.
 Unless specified by client investment guidelines, the middle of three or highest of two credit quality ratings available from these rating agencies is used.
 Credit quality is subject to change.
 Ratings are measured on a scale that generally ranges from AAA (highest) to D (lowest).
 Ratings information from Standard & Poor's (“S&P”) may not be reproduced.
 S&P credit ratings are statements of opinion and are not statements of fact or recommendations to purchase, hold, or sell securities, nor do they address the suitability of securities for investment purposes, and should not be relied on as investment advice.
 S&P does not guarantee the accuracy, completeness, timeliness or availability of any information, including ratings, and is not responsible for errors or omissions (negligent or otherwise).
 S&P gives no express or implied warranties, including but not limited to any warranties of merchantability or fitness for a particular purpose or use.
 S&P shall not be liable for any direct, indirect, incidental, exemplary, compensatory, punitive, special or consequential damages, costs, expenses, legal fees, or losses (including lost income or profits and opportunity costs) in connection with any use of ratings.